Cameron University Aces NCATE Accreditation Visit

 In addition to meeting all standards Cameron University received rare commendation for reaching the target level at both the initial and advanced levels for the standard related to field experiences and clinical practice.
 The Board of Examiners noted that “the unit collaborates with stakeholders in an extraordinary way . . . to prepare their candidates to help all students learn.”

 Cameron University is extremely proud to receive recognition from its peers in Oklahoma and nationally for having a high-quality teacher preparation program that is relationship-focused and produces caring, competent, and committed educators.
-We now look forward to achieving equal success under the new Council for the Accreditation of Educator Preparation (CAEP) in 2023.
+We now look forward to achieving equal success under the new Council for the Accreditation of Educator Preparation (CAEP).